noris-network/koris/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-colt could always use more documentation, whether as part of the
+kolt could always use more documentation, whether as part of the
-official colt docs, in docstrings, or even on the web in blog posts,
+official kolt docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to talk to us in `Docker Gilde`_.
+The best way to send feedback is to talk to us in `Kolt Channel`_.

 If you are proposing a feature: